 This information applies to the American Steel Industry Also check out the American Welding Society - Weld Symbols Chart When welds are specified on engineering and fabrication drawings, a cryptic set of symbols is used as a sort of shorthand for describing the type of weld, its size, and other processing and finishing information.
 The purpose of this page is to introduce … [Read more...] about Weld Symbols (American)

-Commonly used weld symbols and what they mean.
+Commonly used welding symbols and what they mean.
 As used in the Australian steel fabrication industry.
+Go here for American Welding Symbols.
 Weld symbols - what they mean Download the AutoCAD DWG file of the weld symbols chart.
-References Standard Drawing Symbols Abbreviations Graphical Representation - OTEN - Revised edition 1981Engineering Drawing Handbook - Standards Australia - 1993 … [Read more...] about Weld Symbols
+References Standard Drawing Symbols Abbreviations Graphical Representation - OTEN - Revised edition 1981Engineering Drawing Handbook … [Read more...] about Weld Symbols

 Steel Shapes and Sections All open hot-rolled shapes approved by the AISC specification fall under the ASTM A6 standard.
 New shapes are added or eliminated as the standard is updated every few years.
 That is why it's important to use the 13th edition Steel Construction Manual, which lists shapes found in the latest ASTM A6-05 standard.
 If you're still using the old green … [Read more...] about Structural Steel Materials